AlirezaSamar/Machine-Learning-on-Apple-Silicon-M1/README.md

 I highly recommend installing them using the .yml file in this repo and run the command below which creates an environment called `tensorflow` and install all the dependencies in the file:

+👉 I do highly recommend installing MiniConda along with MiniForge before proceeding as it helps keeping your PATHs organized.

 ```
 conda env create -f tensorflow-apple-metal.yml -n tensorflow
 ```